kencormack/pistar-lastqso/README.md

   With no options, the script watches for DMR and YSF traffic.
   Log entries are parsed and presented as each log line is read.
   Use Ctrl-C to exit.

+  -12|--12hr
+      By defaukt, timestamps are shown in 24 hour military format.
+      For example, 5:00 PM is displayed as "17:00:00".
+However, by using this option, timestamps will be displayed in 12 hour format, with am/pm indicated, as appropriate (ex: 05:00:00 pm).

   -c|--csv
       Download an updated user.csv from radioid.net now, rather than